GHcpv24/CS-634-Data-Mining/docs/Milestone4Documentation.md

 # Abstract

 <p align="justify">
-Provided within this documentation are extensive accounts of my methodology, findings, and insightss.
-The Interpretable Gradient Boosting - Real Estate House Price Prediction Project leveraged machine learning techniques to develop a predictive model and interpretable framework that can accurately predict housing sales prices (target variable: <code>SalePrice</code> based on various Ames, Iowa housing features (79 to be exact) such as year built, area square footage, number of bedrooms, etc. In <code>milestone-1</code>, the task was to get familiar with <code>Docker</code>.
-The machine learning models XGBoost $^1$ and LightGBM $^2$ were built in <code>milestone-2</code> as baseline models along with creating SHapley Additive exPlanations $^3$ plots, whereas <code>milestone-3</code> built upon the previous milestone by performing hyperparamter optimization with Optuna $^4$ and added the creating of the HuggingFace streamlit app $^5$.
+The Interpretable Gradient Boosting - Real Estate House Price Prediction Project leveraged machine learning techniques to develop a predictive model and interpretable framework that can accurately predict housing sales prices (target variable: <code>SalePrice</code>) based on various Ames, Iowa housing features (79 to be exact) such as year built, area square footage, number of bedrooms, etc. In <code>milestone-1</code>, the task was to get familiar with <code>Docker</code>.
+The machine learning models XGBoost $^1$ and LightGBM $^2$ were built in <code>milestone-2</code> as baseline models along with creating SHapley Additive exPlanations $^3$ plots, whereas <code>milestone-3</code> built upon the previous milestone by performing hyperparamter optimization with Optuna $^4$ and added the step of creating the HuggingFace streamlit app $^5$.
 For the final milestone, <code>milestone-4</code>, the task was to finalize the project by means of extensive documentation, creating a Google Sites landing page for the streamlit app, and producing a demo video of the app.
+Provided within this documentation are accounts of the project's methodology, findings, and insights.
 </p>

 # Introduction